 In this counseling answer:

-“my suggestion is to be clear as to what you want, purify your intentions, be definitive in your invitation, request a clear response, accept Allah’s decree as His will and move on with your life.
-Do not allow this relationship and this situation to create any further turmoil in your young heart.
-Situations like this can cause much pain and take us away from ourselves, hence, the path of Allah unless we are sincere and up front about what we want and how we act.”
+•Do not allow this relationship and this situation to create any further turmoil in your young heart.
+Situations like this can cause much pain and take us away from ourselves, hence, the path of Allah unless we are sincere and up front about what we want and how we act.

 Thank you for your question.
 It is an important question in regard to how young people at your age navigate the waters of young adulthood, particularly those in universities.

 Essentially, your question, in my humble opinion, boils down to a matter of intention.